 How to cope with the symptoms

 Doctors have long pointed to a number of factors for curing the issue.
 Some will encourage lifestyle changes while others will look into whether or not you have an iron deficiency.
 Anti-seizure drugs and dopaminergic agents are also offered out to those with RLS to help them cure their ailment.
+Better sleep to avoid stress may also help.

 You can also try these lifestyle changes to help limit the negative effects associated with RLS.